ember-learn/guides-source/guides/release/testing/index.md

 Examples of Unit Tests are:

 * The return value of a `getFullName` utility combines its `firstName` and `lastName` parameters correctly.
-* A computed property macro formats a price depending on its `currency` and `cents` dependent keys.
+* A getter formats a price depending on tracked properties like `currency` and `cents` .
 * A utility function that adds padding on a string based on the value passed.

 Unit Tests are useful for testing pure functions where the return value is only determined by its input values, without any observable side effects.